Hotel Le Pré Saint-Michel

 Dinner and overnight stay at theAbbey Hotel, a gentle stone building and an inspired refuge.

-The last day takes the small backcountry roads, through Saint-Étienne-les-Orgues, gateway to the Lure mountain, then Ongles, for lunch at La Tonnelle, a country address in the shade of the plane trees.
+The last day takes the small backroads, through Saint-Étienne-les-Orgues, gateway to the Lure mountain.
+Then the village of Ongles, for lunch at La Tonnelle, a country address in the shade of plane trees.

-Upon arrival in Manosque, we find the hill of Mont d'Or, " this beautiful round breast " as Giono liked to describe this hill with its evocative curve.
-This is where the poet has Angelo wander in The Horseman on the Roof among the camps of a Manosque population fleeing the cholera epidemic.
+Upon arrival in Manosque, we find the hill of Mont d'Or, " this beautiful round breast "as Giono liked to describe this hill with its evocative curve.
+It is there that the poet has Angelo wander in The Hussard on the Toit among the camps of a population from Manosque fleeing the cholera epidemic.

 The circle is complete, the words remain in the mind, the images too.